ZeyadGamal96/ZeyadGamal96/README.md

 # Hi there 👋

-My name is Zeyad Gamal, I'm a junior front-end developer actively seeking job opportunities.
+I am Zeyad Gamal, a motivated and enthusiastic junior front-end developer with a passion for crafting responsive and visually appealing web applications.
+Eager to apply my technical skills and knowledge in HTML, CSS, JavaScript, and frameworks like ReactJS to contribute to dynamic projects.
+Seeking an opportunity to grow professionally in a competitive and collaborative environment where I can learn from experienced colleagues.
 Feel free to reach out to me via email: zeyadsoliman96@gmail.com.

 ## Goals and Interests
 - Passionate about front-end development and user interface design.